nevinera/traverse/dungeons/Goblin-Keep/01-save-our-village.md

-Base map for opening dungeon
+# Dungeon A01: Save Our Village!

-Village is besot by goblin infestation and has had enough of the thieving.
-Food is running low and pets and small children are starting to go missing.
-They have hired you to decrease the numbers of pests around.
+The village of Sormic is beset by goblins, and has had enough of their thieving.
+Food is running low and pets and small children have recently gone missing.
+They have hired you to decrease the numbers of the beastly little creatures.

+### Notes

 Bonus of some variety for full sweep of dungeon (healing potion or minor equipment)

-introducion round
+#### Introduction round
-  predominantly small melee
+- predominantly small melee
-  miniboss = shaman - ranged magic
+- miniboss = shaman - ranged magic
-  couple ranged physical
+- couple ranged physical

+#### Overall
-  include a few minor traps (tripwire, false floor, dart hole) include 1 or 2 hazards (bonfire in center room, dung pit) include 1 obstacle (barred door = attack door to get through.
-If trying to flee, may present problem for heroes) potentially include 1 empty room (they do exist, make 'em nervous)
+- include a few minor traps (tripwire, false floor, dart hole)
+- include 1 or 2 hazards (bonfire in center room, dung pit)
+- include 1 obstacle (barred door = attack door to get through.
+If trying to flee, may present problem for heroes)
+- potentially include 1 empty room (they do exist, make 'em nervous)
-    -treasure (goblin treasure = largely junk) room?
+- treasure (goblin treasure = largely junk) room?

-    introduce few minor conditions
+- introduce few minor conditions
-      sleeping goblins / dazed
+  - sleeping goblins / dazed
-      poison from wounds - 1 or 2 enemies, dung pit fall
+  - poison from wounds - 1 or 2 enemies, dung pit fall

+## Map

                                                 _______________
                                                 |  10x10      |